ayezinhtun/1cng-protal-user-guide/docs/Compute/Guides For Apache CloudStack/Compute Instance.md

 ### Configure Server Settings

-- Configure additional settings for your server:
+- Configure additional settings for your server.
-- Add an SSH key for secure access.
+- You can **Add SSH Key** for secure access.
+Click on **Add Now** to add SSH key.
+- **Note:-** For some OS images, such as Arch Linux, an SSH key is required because password login is not supported.

 ![alt text](images/stackconsole-create-instance-add-ssh.png)

-- Add name of the SSH key with the key value and click on **Add SSH Key**.
+- Add Name of the SSH key with the Key value and click on **Add SSH Key**.

 ![alt text](images/stackconsole-create-instance-add-ssh-key.png)

 - Add a startup script to automate specific actions during instance initialization.
+Click on **Add Now** to add startup script for your instance.

 ![alt text](images/stackconsole-create-instance-add-startup-script.png)

 ### Advanced Settings (Optional)

-Configure advanced settings, such as:

-- **Boot Mode**: Choose between Legacy or Secure.
-- **Boot Type**: Choose between UEFI or BIOS.
-- Enable Dynamic Scaling for automatic resource scaling.
+- The Advanced Settings section allows you to configure additional VM settings for optimized performance, security, and flexibility Configure advanced settings by enabling the **Advance Mode**.

 ![alt text](images/stackconsole-create-instance-advance-mode.png)

+-   **Boot Mode**: Select Legacy or Secure boot for system startup security.
+-   **Boot Type**: Choose between UEFI (modern firmware) or BIOS (traditional firmware).
+-   **Enable Dynamic Scaling** – Allows automatic resource scaling based on workload demands.

-### Change Hostname
+### Server Hostname

-- Provide a unique **Server Name** and a valid **Server Hostname** for your Instance.
+- Provide a unique **Server Name** and a valid **Server Hostname** for your Instance to identify them easily in your dashboard.

 ![alt text](images/stackconsole-create-instance-server-hostname.png)

 ### Review and Deploy

-- Choose the desired billing cycle for your Instance (e.g., hourly, monthly).
+- Choose the desired **Billing Cycle** for your Instance.
+You can choose either Hourly or Monthly cycle.
 - Verify all the configuration details and review the price summary.
 Click on **Review & Deploy** to create the Instance.

 ![alt text](images/stackconsole-create-instance-depoly.png)